Leahnaya/UBFunkeysServer/README.md

 We welcome people to open pull requests as you complete and implement any of the missing/partially working features!
 The more that people help out, the faster we can restore every feature that once existed!

+## BUGS?!

+If you find a bug, please report it here on GitHub so that we can track it to ensure it is properly taken care of.

 ## Credits
 As people contribute to the development of the server they will be added here: